stanford-dancebreak/stanford-dancebreak.github.io/content/_index.md

 No need to come with a partner---we rotate partners often in class!
 Each lesson is followed by a two-hour DJed dance social, either in the same location or nearby.

+Here are the next month of events!
+(See [the full calendar](/posts/26win) for the rest of the quarter.)

 {{< EventsTable 1 >}}